Ashurek85/ExcelProcessor/README.md

 ```

 ### Read as parallel
-With the IExcelSheetReader<TEntityReaded>.ReadInParallel method you can perform a block reading line by line in parallel.
+With the *IExcelSheetReader<TEntityReaded>.ReadInParallel* method you can perform a block reading line by line in parallel.
 It allows a better performance in iterative reading of rows.
 It has 3 parameters:
-- StartsAtRow: Row number where to start reading
+- *StartsAtRow*: Row number where to start reading
-- ColumnCount: Number of columns to read
+- *ColumnCount*: Number of columns to read
 - Func.
 Output: Entity readed.
 Inputs:
-    - string[].
+    - *string[]*.
 Line data readed as raw string.
-Length will be equal to ColumnCount.
+Length will be equal to *ColumnCount*.
-    - uint.
+    - *uint*.
 Row index readed

-Partial content of ExcelSheetParallelParserExample
+Partial content of *ExcelSheetParallelParserExample*
 ```C#
 public void Parse(IExcelSheetReader<StudentContext> sheet) {